8 Signs Your Child Needs an Eye Exam

 Another concern here is lazy eye, or amblyopia—the most common eye disorder among children.
 This is when one eye doesn’t work with the other, turning in or out on its own.

-Both can become permanent problems if corrective steps aren’t started soon enough.
+Both can become permanent vision problems if corrective steps aren’t started soon enough.

 Unless your child is pretending to be Captain Blackbeard, covering one eye to read or concentrate is a telltale sign that one eye has much poorer vision than the other, known as a refractive amblyopia.